-High blood pressure affects 1 in 5 Australians, although some may not even know they have it.
+High blood pressure, also known as hypertension affects 1 in 5 Australians, although some may not even know they have it.
 It is one of the most commonly occurring health issues throughout the country.

-High blood pressure is regularly caused by genetics or poor dietary choices and occurs in as much as 70% of the elderly population.
-It occurs even more commonly in people who present with other conditions such as diabetes or alcohol dependence and presents several risks to the affected individual.
+High blood pressure is regularly caused by genetics or poor dietary choices.
+It occurs in as much as 70% of the elderly population.
+It occurs even more commonly in people with other conditions such as diabetes or alcohol dependence and presents several risks to the affected individual.

 What is blood pressure?

-Blood pressure is simply a measure of the physical pressure of blood in the vessels, similar to that of the pressure in a car tire.
-High blood pressure, also known as hypertension, occurs when there is more pressure than normal pushing against the veins and arteries as the blood is circulated through the body.
+Blood pressure is simply a measure of the physical pressure of blood in the vessels.
+High blood pressure occurs when there is more pressure than normal pushing against the veins and arteries as the blood is circulated through the body.

 What is hypertension?